 Intelex, a Canadian-based global leader in Environment, Health, Safety and Quality (EHSQ) SaaS, with offices in Toronto, Denver, and the UK, uses OPEXEngine’s SaaS Benchmarking platform, BenchmarkEngine™, together with Adaptive Insights budgeting and planning solution to drive operational analysis enabling fast growth.
 Intelex has grown to 500 employees with global offices and over 30 percent […]

-Company X is a fast growth SaaS company, surpassed $20M ARR in 2017 and on a plan to hit $35M ARR in 2018, and $50M ARR in 2019.
+Company X is a fast-growth SaaS company, surpassed $20M ARR in 2017, and is on a plan to hit $35M ARR in 2018, and $50M ARR in 2019.
 Their growth plan is based on: more enterprise customers; opening an office in Europe/UK and increasing European revenue to 15% of total revenue; and adding new functionality […]

 Last week, Hubspot announced strong Q1’18 results of 39% revenue growth and 44% customer growth.
 These are great growth numbers, but more importantly, Hubspot announced a major evolution in its growth strategy.
 Here is how one successful SaaS vendor is evolving its model.
 Hubspot invented and evangelized the term “Inbound Marketing,” dramatically influencing the SaaS playbook […]